 At FX-3, the fault offset furrow covered a considerable width.
-The pipe was broken at 3 locations over a length of 100 feet (just one red dot is placed at FX-3 in Figure 4-9).
+The pipe was broken at 3 locations over a length of 100 feet (one red dot is placed at FX-3 in the profile shown in Figure 4-9).